-In addition to site protection through legal instruments, financial assurances are generally required for construction of all mitigation sites, as well as for subsequent site monitoring and management activities.1 The applicant or bank sponsor should work with the permitting agencies to determine the specific needs for their proposal.
+In addition to site protection through legal instruments, financial assurances are generally required for construction of all mitigation sites, as well as for subsequent site monitoring and management activities.
+The applicant or bank sponsor should work with the permitting agencies to determine the specific needs for their proposal.
 In general, financial assurances are required to ensure a high level of confidence that the compensatory mitigation project will be successfully completed, in accordance with applicable performance standards.
-In cases where an alternate mechanism is available to ensure a high level of confidence that the commented the termine that the compensatory mitigation will be provided and maintained (e.g., a formal, documented commitment from a government agency or public authority) the permitting agencies may determine that financial assurances are not necessary for that compensatory mitigation project.2 Any financial assurances required will be conditioned within any permit or MBI executed for the compensation site.
+In cases where an alternate mechanism is available to ensure a high level of confidence that the commented commitment from a government agency or public authority) the permitting agencies may determine that financial assurances are not necessary for that compensatory mitigation project.
+Any financial assurances required will be conditioned within any permit or MBI executed for the compensation site.